jonnor/ipld-image/README.md

 Right now, we can deducplicate parts of images when the encoded representation of tiles are identical.
 However even the tiniest, impercievable change, like a 1 bit quantification error, will invalidate deduplication.
 Some [existing discussion here](https://github.com/ipfs/faq/issues/15), with references to academic papers.

+### Direct streaming rendering
+Right now each tile is stored as a proper PNG image.
+In order to construct an image file for rendering, we decode each of the neccesary tiles, blit it into an in-memory RGBA image representation, and then encode this as a new PNG file.

+What if instead we could store tiles as compressed data (without headers), then assemble an image file by concatating a new header with a set of such pre-encoded tiles.
+This would skip both the decoding and re-encoding steps.
+This would reducing neccesary computations and memory usage significantly.

+PNG might not be suitable for this, as the encoded stream seems to be in scanline ordering.
+It may require storing each scanline of each tile as a separate chunk..

+This is primarily of interest when IPLD is the core protocol for IPFS (0.5), and there is support for IPLD path/selectors including ordering.
+As that way, one could theoretically express the rendering of an output image file using only IPFS primitives.

 ## Related projects